 Remote access shall be mediated by a bastion host or "jump server" (i.e. a machine that presents a limited interface for interaction).
-All network activity to the PKI components (e.g. CA and/or CSA) shall be initiated from the bastion host.
-The bastion host is considered part of the CA and/or CSA and shall meet the security requirements for these components.
+All network activity to the PKI components (e.g. CA, KED, DDS and/or CSA) shall be initiated from the bastion host.
+The bastion host is considered part of the CA, KED, DDS and/or CSA and shall meet the security requirements for these components.
 A remote workstation or user shall perform mutual authentication with the bastion host using strong authentication (e.g., PKI credential) commensurate with the cryptographic strength of certificates issued by the PKI being administered.
 Cryptographic material derived from the authentication shall be used to protect the communication with the bastion host.
 (Note: client-authenticated TLS, SSH and IPSEC are examples of protocols that meet this requirement.)
 In addition, the user shall authenticate to the PKI component being administered via the bastion host.
 In other words, authentication to the bastion host does not alleviate the need to authenticate to the PKI component(s) being administered.

-Remote administration shall be designed such that there are positive controls to meet the two-person control requirements specified in this CP and in the Lockheed Martin KRP.
-Note that the Lockheed Martin KRP requires that the KED and Key Servers be under continuous two-person control.
+Remote administration shall be designed such that there are positive controls to meet the two-person control requirements specified in this CP.
 In addition, the remote administration shall be designed such that there are positive controls to meet the requirement for the Audit Administrator to control the event logs.
 Remote administration shall continue to fully enforce the integrity, source authentication and destination authentication, as applicable for administrative functions such as configuration, patch management, and monitoring.